richardcrng/typescript-react-bridge/README.md

 export {};
 ```

-**You can safely ignore this** (and don't even need to copy and paste it into the TypeScript Playground).
+**Don't paste this final line into the Playground** (or, alternatively, delete it after you've pasted it in).